North Adelaide

 North Adelaide shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-North Adelaide's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 52.5% possess university qualifications compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-University graduates make up the largest group at 31.1%, followed by postgraduate degree holders at 16.8% and graduate diploma recipients at 4.6%.
-Vocational qualifications account for 19.8% of all qualifications, with advanced diplomas at 8.3% and certificates at 11.5%.
+North Adelaide's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 52.5% hold university qualifications compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+University qualifications include bachelor degrees at 31.1%, postgraduate qualifications at 16.8%, and graduate diplomas at 4.6%.
+Vocational pathways account for 19.8% of qualifications, with advanced diplomas at 8.3% and certificates at 11.5%.

-Educational participation is high, with 34.5% of residents currently enrolled in formal education.
-This includes 22.6% in tertiary education, 4.2% in primary education, and 3.1% pursuing secondary education.
+Educational participation is high, with 34.5% currently enrolled in formal education.
+This includes tertiary education at 22.6%, primary education at 4.2%, and secondary education at 3.1%.

 Frequently Asked Questions - Education